ceresnik/CodingArena/README.md

 ### Battlefield

 A battlefield is area where bots fight against each other.
 Configured battlefield size is `50 x 50`.
+> Be careful!
+Battlefield boundaries are deadly!

 ### Game Rules
-1. Don't use `System.Console`.
-2. Don't use reflection.
+1. Don't use reflection.
-3. Don't try to beat the game.
+2. Don't try to beat the game, beat enemies instead.

 ### How to create turn actions in your BotAI implementation